Mississippi Hourly Paycheck Calculator

 $0.00

 A typical Mississippi paycheck includes federal income tax, Social Security, Medicare, and Mississippi state income tax withholding.
 Mississippi municipalities do not levy employee local wage/income taxes.
-Employers fund Mississippi unemployment insurance (SUTA), FUTA, workers’ compensation, and required notices.
+Employers fund Mississippi unemployment insurance (SUTA), FUTA, workers’ compensation, and maintain required postings.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

 • Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.